BillyH80/bh-css/readme.md

 These are the starting 'building blocks' for designing.
 If things start getting more elaborate and/or you find yourself reusing a set pattern of utilites quite often, it might be time to create a custom `_component`

-Note: All utilities should use the `!IMPORTANT` declaration, as these rules should take priority over others.
+All utilities should use the `!IMPORTANT` declaration, as these rules should take priority over others.

 ## Functions